 In 1919, a mob terrorized North Omaha in ways that continue to affect the area to this day, almost a century later.

-It began when a young white girl accused an African American man of assaulting her.
+It began when a white girl accused an African American man of assaulting her.
 It ended when the Army sent troops to establish a safe zone around the Near North Side.
 Between those two events, two days passed; the city’s mayor was hung, only to be saved in the final moments; a Black man named Will Brown was beaten, tortured, shot, lynched, decimated and burnt; a white mob nearly destroyed the brand-new Douglas County Courthouse; at least one other man was murdered; the city’s police force was overwhelmed; and the mayor’s plea to the governor to send National Guard troops fell on deaf ears.

 After scaling the sides and being repelled by police forces, the mob firebombed the courthouse, which was nearly destroyed.
 Even today, traces of the damage have been left as a reminder and are still visible and records from early Omaha are gone forever.
 More than simply smashing windows or graffiti-ing on the building, the hate-filled hoard shattered souls and hope with gunshots, seething chants and nightlong horror.